-- Composition.
-This identifies the components within the system ("hardware").
-Components may be actual hardware and human operators below the command level. - Command.
+- Command.
 This is composed of those individuals and organizations with hierarchical authority over the deterrence system and who actively participate in the decision-making with respect to nuclear deterrence in peacetime and in periods of alert. - Network architecture.
 This is the blueprint by which the components are integrated with one another and with the command level.
-In the case of the multiactor system, there is no system command level; the integration is predominantly within each subsystem, and interaction channels are established among the subsystems command levels. - Sociological representation.
-This is the body of information that characterizes command-level actors in their respective subsystems: the breadth of choices in decision-making, the factors that may introduce cultural biases, and other factors.
+In the case of the multipolar system, there is no system command level; the integration is predominantly within each subsystem, and interaction channels are established among the subsystems' command levels. - Sociological representation.
+This is the body of information that characterizes command-level actors in their respective subsystems: the breadth of choices in decision-making, the factors that may introduce cultural biases, and other factors. - Context.

-- Context.
 This encompasses the cultural factors that influence inference of meaning in the semantics biases due to cultural and other factors.
 This also includes factors such as geographical advantages or difficulties for the movement and positioning of forces, economic ramifications, and non-nuclear-state neighbors. - Algorithmic representation.
 This refers to the actual construction of mathematical rules for behavior, functioning, and communications among the nodes of the nuclear deterrence network.

-These elements provide the basis for embarking on the search for a formal model of nuclear deterrence from which the quantified risk of failure of nuclear deterrence could be assessed.
+These elements provide the basis for embarking on the search for a formal model of nuclear deterrence by which the quantified risk of failure of nuclear deterrence could be assessed.

 Formal model development is the next step toward a goal of characterizing the risk of failure of nuclear deterrence.
 This must be considered as an exploratory process that could yield much insight into the problems of sociological response modeling and methods for establishing the existence of potential failure modes in a complex system.
 Because the feasibility of useful prediction of the risk of failure of nuclear deterrence is not yet established, it should prove useful first to investigate relatively simple system models.
-After the development of confidence in modeling capability, the resulting tools should return to the US nuclear deterrence system extant during the Cuban missile crisis and ask the question, what was the risk of failure of nuclear deterrence from the known close calls?
+After the development of confidence in modeling capability, the resulting tools should return to the US nuclear deterrence system extant during the Cuban missile crisis and ask the question, What was the risk of failure of nuclear deterrence from the known close calls?
 The credibility of the answer will reflect on the credibility of the analysis.

 Finally, we reiterate the importance of the relationship between the granularity or resolution of a model and the stability of predictions.
-It is not been established, nor is it obvious, that adding technical detail inevitably leads to a more accurate (i.e., less uncertain) result.
+It has not been established, nor is it obvious, that adding technical detail inevitably leads to a more accurate (i.e., less uncertain) result.
 If, in fact, predictions become more uncertain with increased fidelity, then the quantification of the risk of failure of nuclear deterrence will prove elusive, even with the insights developed here.

+Acknowledgments

-Acknowledgments: Appreciation and thanks are given to Michael Frankel, whose imagination spurred critical thinking about the formalism of the risk of failure of nuclear deterrence; to Andrew Bennett and Jane Booker, who facilitated early discussions of this project; to Max Crownover and Martin Hellman for constructive thoughts and reviews of previous drafts of this chapter; and to David Lyle for his insightful commentary.
+Appreciation and thanks are given to Michael Frankel, whose imagination spurred critical thinking about the formalism of the risk of failure of nuclear deterrence; to Andrew Bennett and Jane Booker, who facilitated early discussions of this project; to Max Crownover and Martin Hellman for constructive thoughts and reviews of previous drafts of this paper; and to David Lyle for his insightful commentary.